Best Crypto Cards in United Kingdom (2026)

 Local currency: GBP

-If you already carry a Chase UK, Monzo, or Starling card, the question is fair: why add a crypto card?
-The answer depends on what you hold.
 If your wealth sits on-chain, whether ETH, BTC, or stablecoins, a crypto card is the shortest path to spending it at any UK merchant without withdrawing to a bank first.
-If you hold Plutus PLU tokens, you can earn up to 9% cashback, which beats every traditional UK rewards card.

-The UK has 37 verified crypto cards, making it one of the deepest markets globally (second only to the EEA's 34+ EU-wide cards).
-Nearly every major issuer explicitly supports UK residents: exchange cards (Bybit, Coinbase, OKX), self-custody options (MetaMask, Gnosis Pay, Ledger), and UK-native issuers (Plutus, Wirex).
+The UK has 30+ verified crypto cards, making it one of the deepest markets globally.
+Nearly every major issuer explicitly supports UK residents: exchange cards (Bitget, Crypto.com, Kraken), self-custody options (MetaMask, Gnosis Pay, COCA, Ledger), and UK-native issuers (Plutus, Wirex).

 Top Crypto Cards Available in the UK